theolivenbaum/resin/README.md

 This model works excellent with fuzzy/prefix/suffix queries and especially well with phrases that appromixate each other.

+### Fast reader, slow eater

+Compared to other full-text search indexes, Resin is a very fast reader but a slow writer.

 ### API

 #### API write